frazierjason/N1mmCommands-TouchPortal/README.md

 You should now have all the basic sample button pages loaded, to control common actions in N1MM+ that generally apply to most connected rigs.

-NOTE:  In some cases, some hams have reported that after importing, each page gets renamed to have an extra digit on the end like "N1MM Quick Buttons 0".
+HOWEVER, most hams have reported that after importing, each page gets renamed to have an extra " 0" or " 1" space-and-digit on the end like "N1MM Quick Buttons 0".
 This will cause each page's buttons to not find each other and break switching between the pages.
 The fix is simple, for each page, click on the gear icon to the right of the page dropdown, click on "Rename page", and remove the trailing